P0300 SCION - Random Cylinder Misfire Condition

-Labor: 1.0The cost of diagnosing the P0300 SCION code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0300 SCION code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P0300 SCION code detected?The control module monitors the crankshaft speed and has detected a misfire condition
+When is the code detected?The control module monitors the crankshaft speed and has detected a misfire condition

 - Engine Light ON (or Service Engine Soon Warning Light)